5 dead in Wyoming highway crashes caused by wrong-way driver - NewsBreak

 One person was killed and two people injured Tuesday night after a pickup and semi collided on Interstate 80 between Green River and Rock Springs.
 It happened around 7:44 p.m. at mile marker 96.2.
 According to a crash summary from the Wyoming Highway Patrol, 54-year-old Illinois resident Rafael Cervantes was...

-There were a number of deadly crashes on Interstate 80 in southern Wyoming this past weekend, one of which killed five people from Arkansas after a wrong-way driver caused a chain of events.
-The Wyoming Highway Patrol says just before 7pm this past Sunday (January 22nd), troopers were notified of...

-Don’t Push It!
-Putting Snow on Wyoming Roads Could Land You a Fine, Jail

-The Wyoming Department of Transportation is reminding the public that it's illegal to put snow on state highways.
-WYDOT says it has received many reports this month across southeast Wyoming of people pushing snow into the traffic lanes.
-"Piling or depositing of snow in WYDOT’s right of way not only...
+WYOMING — The Wyoming Department of Transportation (WYDOT) is issuing a reminder to the public that it is a violation of state law to place snow on state roadways.
+WYDOT has received many reports this month across southeast Wyoming of people pushing snow into the traffic lanes of state highways.
+State statute 35-10-401 (b) stipulates whoever, in any manner, wrongfully obstructs any public highway, or injures any bridge, culvert, or embankment, or injures any material used in the construction of any such road, shall be fined in any sum, not more than one hundred dollars, to which may be added imprisonment in the county jail not more than three months.

-Cab Of Semi Fills With Snow After Crashing On I-80, Trapping And Killing Two Drivers

-***For All Things Wyoming, Sign-Up For Our Daily Newsletter***.
-A pair of truckers from Missouri died early Sunday morning after being trapped in packed snow in the cab and sleeper compartment of their semitrailer.
-The truck lost its windshield, then the cab packed with snow as it slid forward and...

 Utah man facing charges in Wyoming crash that killed current & former Sylvan Hills students